chip-edw/AutoTask-Ticket-Manager---Base/AutoTask Ticket Manager - Base/README.md

 ## 🚀 Overview

-This application is a complete refactor of a system currently used in production by an ISV company.
+This application is a complete refactor of a system I wrote currently used in production at an ISV.
 The refactored version embraces modern .NET best practices with:

 - **Scoped dependency injection**
 - **Multi-threaded background scheduling**